Augusta Fox Bronner: Career

 In 1913, while taking a summer course at Harvard University, Bronner met Chicago neurologist and professor William Healy.
 Healy was equally interested in the study of child delinquency, and subsequently hired Bronner to work as a psychologist at his Chicago Juvenile Psychopathic Institute.
 In 1914, the institute was renamed the Psychopathic Clinic of the Juvenile Court, and Bronner soon became the assistant director.
-Bronner and Healy proceeded to shape the study and treatment of delinquent youth, contributing to the scientific understanding that most juvenile crime stemmed from "mental repressions, social conflicts, and family relations", not hereditary factors.
-Among other research, Bronner identified that delinquency often arose as a result of placing children with learning disabilities or special abilities in the wrong kinds of educational environments.
+Bronner and Healy proceeded to shape the study and treatment of delinquent youth, contributing to the scientific understanding that most juvenile crimes stemmed from environmental factors instead of hereditary, or genetic, factors.
+Among other research, she identified that delinquency often arose as a result of placing children with learning disabilities or special abilities in the wrong kinds of educational environments.

 In 1917, Bronner and Healy took up new positions at the Judge Baker Foundation of Boston (later the Judge Baker Children's Center), a new publicly funded child guidance clinic attached to the Boston juvenile court.
 Bronner handled most of the psychological examinations of youth, as well as interviews with girls and the youngest children.
 In 1927, Bronner and Healy wrote the influential Manual of Individual Mental Tests and Testing, a comprehensive guide to assessing a patient's mental state.
 Although Healy was originally given the full position of director, with Bronner acting as assistant director, Bronner eventually became co-director of the Foundation in 1930.
 The Judge Baker Foundation soon became a model for other child guidance clinics across the country, with its co-directors developing important psychiatric practices such as the "team" method, in which psychologists worked together with social workers and physicians to treat a patient.

 On November 19, 1930, Bronner and Healy were invited by President Herbert Hoover to attend the White House Conference on Child Health and Protection.

 During the 1930s, Bronner also worked briefly in New Haven, Connecticut, as Director of the short-lived Research Institute of Human Relations at Yale University.
 She was president of the American Orthopsychiatric Association in 1932.

-Publications
+Publications and theoretical perspectives

-After her dissertation, Bronner published The psychology of special abilities and disabilities in 1917.
-It was reprinted multiple times, helping to boost the vocational testing movement.
-Her 1916 article "Attitude as It Affects Performances of Tests" was well-cited by others in subsequent research, exploring how certain factors could affect test results.
+After her dissertation, Bronner published The Psychology of Special Abilities and Disabilities in 1917.
+In it, she emphasized the importance of finding tasks that individuals are best suited for and adjusting educational and occupational efforts.
+Instead of focusing on individuals' disability, we should instead focus on what they enjoy and/or succeed at.
+Her book has been reprinted multiple times, and helped to augment the vocational testing movement.